 - Investigate consumer disputes received from credit reporting agencies;

 - Correct, delete, or verify the information within 30 days of receipt of a dispute; and,

 - Inform consumers about negative information which is in the process of or has already been placed on a consumer’s credit report within one month.”

 Credit Lesson #8: The Fair Credit Billing Act to Dispute a Debt

-Another aspect of disputing a debt is to make the debt collection company prove that what they claim you owe is void of any unauthorized charges for “services you never agreed to.”
+Another aspect of disputing a debt is making the debt collection company prove that what they claim you owe is void of unauthorized charges.

 Here’s what the FCBA law says: The purpose of the FCBA “is to protect consumers from unfair billing practices and to provide a mechanism for addressing billing errors in ‘open end’ credit accounts, such as credit card or charge card accounts.”